immortalwrt/immortalwrt/README.md

   Note:
   - For the for love of god please do __not__ use ROOT user to build your image.
+  - Using CPUs based on other architectures should be fine to compile ImmortalWrt, but more hacks are needed - No warranty at all.
   - You must __not__ have spaces in PATH or in the work folders on the drive.
   - If you're using Windows Subsystem for Linux (or WSL), removing Windows folders from PATH are required, please see [Build system setup WSL](https://openwrt.org/docs/guide-developer/build-system/wsl) documentation.
   - Using macOS as the host build OS is __not__ recommended.
 No warranty at all.
 You can get tips from [Build system setup macOS](https://openwrt.org/docs/guide-developer/build-system/buildroot.exigence.macosx) documentation.